 WHAT information can be shared with an estranged parent?
 Which parent has the right to make decisions about a child’s health and wellbeing?

 These are two of the most common questions the MDDUS advisory team is asked by healthcare professionals who are navigating the world of parental rights and responsibilities (PRR).
-It is a tricky area that can present many challenges for practice teams when relationships end and children require care.
+It is a tricky area that can present many challenges for clinical teams when relationships end and children require care.

 Most healthcare professionals do not want to be seen to be taking sides or get caught in the middle of two feuding parents, but it’s important to understand your professional duty to both child and parent in this situation.

 All mothers and most fathers have legal rights and responsibilities as a parent – known as ‘parental rights and responsibilities’.
 A mother automatically has PRR for her child from birth.
 This is not the case for fathers and the position differs in each part of the UK.

 If the parents of a child are married when the child is born, or if they’ve jointly adopted a child, both have PRR and they both keep PRR if they later divorce.
 For unmarried parents, a father can get PRR if he:

 - has jointly registered the birth of the child with the mother (from 1 December 2003)

 - makes a parental responsibility agreement with the mother

 - obtains a parental responsibility order from a court.